quicwg/base-drafts/draft-ietf-quic-recovery.md

 When an acknowledgement is received for a handshake packet, the new RTT is computed and the alarm SHOULD be set for twice the newly computed smoothed RTT.

 Handshake frames may be cancelled by handshake state transitions.
-In particular, all non-protected frames SHOULD no longer be transmitted once packet protection is available.

 (TODO: Work this section some more.
 Add text on client vs. server, and on stateless retry.)